refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/show.md

 :::caution

 If your route has no `:action` parameter or your action is `list`, the back button will not be shown even if you pass a `goBack` property.
-You can override this behavior by using the `headerProps` property.
+You can override this behavior by using the `headerProps` property:

 ```tsx
 /* highlight-next-line */